VPN Demand Surges Around the World

 Date: 17 April 2021

 VPN demand increased by 53% in the Delhi region on 17 April compared to the average of the seven days prior.
-The surge in demand coincided with the start of a new lockdown prompted by a new wave of coronavirus infections.
+The surge in demand coincided with the start of new social restrictions.

 VPN demand increase: 96%